bossgarage/docs/src/content/docs/honda/honduino-obd2-dpfi.md

 ## Before connecting the ECU to the car

-Before installing the ECU into the vehicle some pre-installation configuration must be performed.
+Before installing the ECU into the vehicle, some pre-installation configuration must be performed.

 ## 1. Update the firmware (optional)

 1. Download and install [STM32CubeProgrammer V2.14](https://www.st.com/en/development-tools/stm32cubeprog.html#get-software)
 2. Download the latest FIRMWARE
 3. Click on the **BOOT** button on the board and plug the USB cable into the computer
 ![Location of the BOOT button on the Honduino OBD2 DPFI ECU board](/images/honda/honduino-obd2-dpfi/image2.png)
 4. In STM32CubeProgrammer, select USB, refresh the devices, select the ECU, and connect.
 ![STM32CubeProgrammer USB connection settings](/images/honda/honduino-obd2-dpfi/image3.png)
 ![STM32CubeProgrammer device selection dropdown](/images/honda/honduino-obd2-dpfi/image4.png)
 5. Go to the "Erasing & programming" menu, browse, and select the firmware.ini file extracted before.
 ![STM32CubeProgrammer erasing and programming menu](/images/honda/honduino-obd2-dpfi/image5.png)
 ![STM32CubeProgrammer firmware file selection dialog](/images/honda/honduino-obd2-dpfi/image6.png)
 6. Insert the start address: 0x0800000
 7. Select the boxes: "Run after programming", "Full chip erase" and "Download file"
 8. Click "Start Programming"